SlySh0w55/sShops/README.md

 # sShops
-A simple "core" of shops comprising a supermarket, a computer store and ammunition.
+A simple systeme of shops comprising a supermarket, a computer store and ammunition.